HastagKc/learning-vue/level-01/10-list-rendering/05-key-attribute/README.md

-Yes!
+# Short Note in Key attribute

 In Vue, when using `v-for`, it's essential to provide a unique `key` attribute for each item to help Vue track elements efficiently.
 This allows Vue to properly update and reorder elements instead of patching them in place.

 Here's an example: